WillDreamer/FD-Bench/README.md

 ---

-## Usage
+## 🧑‍💻 Usage

-### Training
+### 🧪 Training

-You can start training by providing the following arguments in `src/train.sh`:
+1. You can start training by providing the following arguments in `src/train.sh`:
 - `SPATIAL_REP`: Spatial representation (choices include *graph*, *fourier*, *self-atten*).
 - `TEMPORAL_REP`: Temporal representation (choices include *next_step*, *n-ode*).
 - `TARGET`: Target variable or field.

+2. Model configurations are stored in the `config/` directory.
+You can modify `TARGET/SPATIAL_REP+TEMPORAL_REP.yaml` to adjust model hyperparameters, architecture, or training settings.

-Run the following command to train a model:
+3. Run the following command to train a model:

 ```bash
 bash src/train.sh
 ```

-### Configurations

-Model configurations are stored in the `config/` directory.
-You can modify `self_atten+linear+var.yaml` to adjust model hyperparameters, architecture, or training settings.
+The default setting starts with distributed training with multiple GPUs.
+Note that NCCL Backend does not support ComplexFloat data type, so avoid using DDP when `SPATIAL_REP='Fourier'`

 ---

-## Checkpoints and Logs
+### 🔝 Checkpoints and Logs

 - Pretrained checkpoints are stored in the `ckpt/` directory.
 Use these checkpoints to resume training or evaluate pre-trained models.
 - Training logs and outputs are saved in the `runs/` directory.
+- Wandb logs are saved in the `wandb/` directory (optional).

 ---

-## Contributing
+## 🔥 Contributing

+### Extension
+If you add your own model within this benchmark framework, you should:
+- Add a folder under `models` with the name **your_module**.
+- Create `module.py` under `FD-Bench/fdbench/models/your_module`
+- Output the `output` and `loss` within the *forward* function in your model class.

+### Collaboration
 Feel free to open issues or submit pull requests for improvements and bug fixes.
 Contributions are welcome!
+Drop me a line at `whx@cs.ucla.edu'📮📮📮

 ---